yox1000/population_app/README.md

 🔮 Future Enhancements

+--will fix confusion between birth and fertility rates in the csv file--

 -- Will soon add interactive birth rate/death rate/migration rate area ---

 Add more countries dynamically from datasets (UN, World Bank).